-•Describe strategies for increasing immunization rates, including physician collaborations, community level activities, and immunization coalition activities.

-•Review adult patient cases and make patient-specific recommendations based on the appropriate immunization schedule.
+- •Describe strategies for increasing immunization rates, including physician collaborations, community level activities, and immunization coalition activities. - •Describe pharmacy operations and a process for administering vaccines in various pharmacy practice settings. - •Evaluate patient histories and make patient-specific recommendations based on the appropriate immunization schedule. - •Demonstrate effective strategies for communicating with patients who have concerns about vaccines. - •Describe current evidence regarding vaccine safety. - •Recognize the signs and symptoms of adverse reactions that can occur after vaccination.

-•Review a pediatric patient case and make patient-specific recommendations based on the appropriate immunization schedule.

-•Demonstrate effective strategies for communicating with patients who have concerns about vaccines.

-•Describe current evidence that explores the relationship between autism and vaccines.

-•Describe a process for administering vaccines in a community pharmacy.

-•Identify the signs and symptoms of adverse reactions that can occur after vaccination.

-•Describe procedures for management of patients with adverse reactions to vaccination that constitute an emergency.

-•List the steps for intranasal administration of the live attenuated influenza vaccine.

-•Demonstrate appropriate intramuscular and subcutaneous injection techniques for adult immunization.
+- •Describe procedures for management of patients with adverse reactions to vaccination that constitute an emergency. - •List the steps for administering currently available intranasal and intradermal vaccines - •Demonstrate appropriate intramuscular and subcutaneous injection techniques for adult immunization